“This game is brilliantly conceived. It will bring out your inner sleuth for sure”

 60 minutes of game play

-Games run all week from Wednesday to Sunday.
-If you’re interested in playing in an off time, please contact us to arrange a private game.
+Games run every day.
+If you’re interested in playing in a time not listed, please contact us to arrange a private game.

 What the press are saying